FiratUniversity-IJDP-SoftEng/algorithms-and-programming-ii-semester-capstone-project-TahirDogu/README_TemplateForYou .md

 ## Live Demo

-A live demo of this application is available at: *[Insert Streamlit Cloud URL here]*
+A live demo of this application is available at: *[https://algorithms-and-programming-ii-semester-capstone-project-tahird.streamlit.app]*

 ## Limitations and Future Improvements